GrayJack/bitflag-attr/README.md

 - [X] Clone
 - [X] Copy

-Besides the `Debug`, `Clone` and `Copy` traits, all other derivable traits can be used together with the type.
+Besides the `Debug`, `Clone` and `Copy` traits, all other standard derivable traits can be used together with the type.

+The macro also generate iterator types to iterate over the set flags, and for convenience also implement the following traits:

+- [X] core::iter::Extend
+- [X] core::iter::FromIterator
+- [X] core::iter::Iterator (for the type and reference)

+There is a opt-in crate feature `serde` that generate a parsing error type and implements the traits:

+- [X] core::str::FromStr
+- [X] serde::Serialize
+- [X] serde::Deserialize

+**Note:** This crate does not import/re-export serde traits, your project MUST have `serde` as dependency.

 ## Example